Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 6. go to the GitHub Actions tab of your forked project
 7. go to "Create workflow file" and type in the parameters
 8. wait some time until this action is finished
-9. then go to the action "Create Anki releases with multiple files"
+9. then go to the action "'`Folder you typed in at step 7`' : GW"
 10. and run it
 11. after more or less time depending on how many word you want to translate, the workflow should upload your Ankidecks